noaccOS/astarte/doc/pages/architecture/090-database.md

 - Triggers storage
 - Data storage

-Some data storage tables might be created when required, whereas all other tables are created when a keyspace is created, using the following statements:
+Some data storage tables might be created when required, whereas all other tables are created when a keyspace is created, using the following statements.

+The realm's keyspace that segregates all tables and data relative to a specific realm and specifies how data should be replicated and managed:

 ```sql
 CREATE KEYSPACE <realm name>
   WITH replication = {'class': 'SimpleStrategy', 'replication_factor': :replication_factor} AND
     durable_writes = true;
 ```

+Replication can also be configured with a NetworkTopologyStrategy class, especially for production environments.

 > #### Tablets {: .info}
 >